jbrown02/CNE310-JoshBrown/README.md

 # CNE330-JoshBrown
 Homework 5
-## This is a placeholder README document for Homework 5.
+## This is a README document for homework assignment 5.